Deadly July 4 parade: Shots, then a frantic rush to escape

 Staging for the parade was on St. John’s Avenue, near a parking garage and train station.
 Floats, bands and politicians headed north a bit, then turned west down Central.

 Greg Gilberg, 45, was on a float with his wife just minutes from making the turn when he saw crowds of frightened parade goers bolt from the avenue.
 The Highland Park man didn’t hear any shots clearly, but knew they needed to flee.
-So he and his wife hurried to where he had left his bike nearby; she jumped on the back with him and Gilberg peddled as fast as he could home.
+So he and his wife hurried to where he had left his bike nearby; she jumped on the back with him and Gilberg pedaled as fast as he could home.

 As he passed the Highland Park library, Gilberg said, he saw dozens of people streaming inside for safety.